digital-idoru/DiscreteLogTools/README.md

 algorithms are designed as attacks again these systems, thus demonstrating that great care must be used when setting up such cryptopsystems, i.e, "strong" prime numbers must be used that resist these attacks.

+The Pohlig-Hellman algorithm implemented here is very fast against primes that are vunuralbe to such an attack, i.e. primes P such that P-1 has smooth factors.